rfshelley/Documentation/smartapp-developers-guide/sending-notifications.rst

 ----

-Send Both Push and SMS Notifications
+Send both push and SMS notifications
 ------------------------------------

 The ``sendNotification()`` method allows you to send both push and/or SMS messages, in one convenient method call.